- Home

 Amy is proud to serve and believes she offers a unique perspective to local government.
 She has served on the Behavioral Health Advisory Board for Clallam County for numerous years and was awarded Citizen of the Year by the Chamber of Commerce in 2018.
 She initiated the Shelter Challenge where several elected officials in Clallam County participated, bringing hard conversations to the public and demonstrating her commitment to advocating for her neighbors in the local community.

-Council Position #5 January 2020 to December 2023
+Council Position #5 Elected and serving January 2024 to December 2027

 LaTrisha Suggs, Council member

 LaTrisha Suggs’ great-grandmother, grandmother and mother were all born in Port Angeles.
 She is a Jamestown S’Klallam Tribal Citizen (Cook-Kardonsky Family) and her ties to this community are generational.
 Council Member Suggs is the first enrolled Native American to serve on the City of Port Angeles Council.
-Her interests extend to serving her family, Tribal community, and the Port Angeles community by giving back by time.
+Her interests extend to serving her family, Tribal community, and the Port Angeles community by giving back her time.

 Council member Suggs graduated from Western Washington University/Huxley program with an Environmental Policy and Planning degree.
 Prior to that, she graduated from Port Angeles High School in 1989 and attended Peninsula College.